nvpro-samples/vk_gaussian_splatting/README.md

 ## Benchmarking

-To run the benchmark you need to have the INRIA dataset located in folder <path_to_3dgs_dataset_root>.
+To run the benchmark, you need to have the INRIA dataset located in folder <path_to_3dgs_dataset_root>.

-You may need to install additional pythons dependencies such as:
+You may need to install additional python dependencies such as:

 ``` sh
 python -m pip install matplotlib